 So how long should you warm-up before running?

 You should walk or jog at least one-third of the time of your actual running workout.
-For example, if you are going to run for half an hour on your treadmill then it is a good practice to warm up for 10 minutes.
+For example, if you plan to run for half an hour on your treadmill, warming up for 10 minutes is a good practice.

 Clothing

-There are mainly three things to look for when choosing a new pair of shoes for running;
+There are mainly three things to look for when choosing a new pair of running shoes:

 Weight of shoes: Lighter weight shoes are great for long workouts.